 Charcuterie (shar-Kyoo-ter-ee) is a French word for smoked, dry-cured, or cooked meats.
 From simple things like ham, sausage, salami, and bacon to more artisan hand-crafted things like pâté, duck confit, rillettes, and terrines.
 These all fall under the broad range of charcuterie.
-For me and many of you out there, it’s always a perfect choice for entertaining, especially during the holidays!
+For me and many of you out there, a charcuterie board is always a perfect choice for entertaining, especially during the holidays!
 As an added bonus, there’s no cooking involved!

 Charcuterie is pretty trendy right now, but has been around for a very long time … as in before refrigeration!
 It’s a classic way of preserving meats with a rich culinary history.
 To start, simply grab a slate, board, or platter and follow our 3-step Charcuterie Guide so you, too, can feast like a gourmand and entertain with ease this holiday season!

 PALACIOS SPANISH CHORIZO : Dry-cured sausage smoked with Paprika.
 DELI

 NIMAN RANCH PROSCIUTTO: Dry-cured with Sicilian sea salt.
 MEAT